-StudyAdelaide will be updating the information provided in these pages on a regular basis to help you stay informed, safe and supported throughout the global pandemic.
+StudyAdelaide will be updating the information provided on these pages on a regular basis to help you stay informed, safe, and supported throughout the global pandemic.

 Please refer to the SA Health website for the current COVID-19 Direction, including the full list of restrictions on activities.

 Mask Requirements in South Australia

 Please click on the image below for the full details regarding the wearing of face masks.

 Practising good hygiene is the first step in preventing the spread of infectious diseases:

 Avoid close contact and crowded places wherever you can:

 If you have any of the symptoms below, even if mild, you need to get tested for COVID-19 as soon as symptoms appear:

 Call 000 (Triple Zero) in an emergency, such as difficulty breathing or chest pain.